graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2023-12/fp8_lm.md

 ![Image showing 2 bytes for master weights, 1 for gradients, 1+2 for Adam states.]({{image_dir}}/fp8_lm/fp8_optim.png)

 I think the previous assumption was that the best you could do was (2 + 1 + 2 + 4) here - so intriguing to know that the Adam moment states may be able to go smaller.
-This is their storage format, it’s not clear what formats are used in the update computation.
+This is their storage format; it’s not clear what formats are used in the update computation.

 ### Results